JannieI/canvas-workstation-V3/src/app/roadmap.md

     - allow to set pagination nr (currently defaults to 10)
     - table checkpoints?
     - dynamic setting of table size: number of rows shown, number of rows per page.
 Maybe via the drop down menu in the title?
+    - merged cells - give County ones, then all cities for this county as rows below it.
+    - consider subtotals per group ...

     Comments:
     --------